cekit/cekit/docs/configuration.rst

 ``work_dir``
 ^^^^^^^^^^^^

-Contains location of Cekit working directory, which is used to store some persistent data like dist_git repositories and artifact cache.
+Contains location of CEKit working directory, which is used to store some persistent data like dist_git repositories and artifact cache.

 .. code:: yaml